GoryMoon/ArduinoMeter/README.md

 ArduinoMeter
 =========

+This arduino program was made as an assignment in C programming.
 This arduino program will read the analog input of `A0` on an arduino UNO and will either display that as the table below or the input value will be outputed as binary on the pins 3-10.